Error404-linux/SimpleDay/README.md

 This is a custom coding language/esolang that is built around python.
 It is also called SD by me, cause of course I'm too lazy to spell SimpleDay fully every time.
 ___
 #### To Use SimpleDay
-If you want to download the python interpreter from the website for use, you download the file, and put it into your system's `PATH`
+If you want to download the interpreter from the website for use, you download the file, and put it into your system's `PATH`

 If you want to use git, you can do the following on the line below on your terminal/command-line:
 ```bash
 git clone https://github.com/Error404-linux/SimpleDay.git
 ```
 ___
-To run a file that uses SimpleDay, you need to have a .day extension, and run the file with it.
+To run a file that uses SimpleDay, you need to have a .day extension, and run the file with the interpreter.
 ___
 #### To code in SimpleDay
 This code language is symbolic and is right-handed (sorry for you left-handed users)